rciam/comanage-registry-plugin-RcauthSource/README.md

      - The DN of the certificate issuer
    - Provisioning
      - Enable or disable provisioning for this plugin
+   - Scopes
+     - Single space separated list of scopes to request from MasterPortal
+   - Assurance
+     - Assurance value and type of the RCauth Certificate
 4. Navicate to Configuration > [Pipelines](https://spaces.at.internet2.edu/display/COmanage/Registry+Pipelines) > Add Pipeline
    - Status: Active
    - Match Strategy: Do not Match